CAIDA/submarine-cable-impact-analysis-public/Step1-collect-candidate-paths-crossing-the-cable/README.md

 ### Using RIPE Atlas

-Traceroutes from 8  RIPE Atlas probes in Cameroon towards Ark probes in Brazil (No usage of the SAIL cable).
+Traceroutes from 8  RIPE Atlas probes in Cameroon towards Ark probes in Brazil (No usage of the SAIL cable - the cable is not yet lit).
 * cgh-br: https://atlas.ripe.net/measurements/23924177/
 * gig-br: https://atlas.ripe.net/measurements/23924178/
 * poa2-br: https://atlas.ripe.net/measurements/23924179/